 The number one question we've had in the past month or two has been on the topic of sleeping.
-Folks may ask, "what is the best type of mattress?
+Folks may ask, "What is the best type of mattress?
 Is it soft, firm, or does it all have to do with my routine before bed?"

-First off, there has been a good bit of studies to determine the best mattress type to reduce aches/pains and aid in a good night’s rest.
+First off, there have been a good bit of studies to determine the best mattress type to reduce aches/pains and aid in a good night’s rest.
 What they found was pretty surprising.
-During the study it was found that the mattress being soft, firm, or medium was all a matter of preference.
+During the study, it was found that the mattress being soft, firm, or medium was all a matter of preference.
 It wasn't one of these mattresses that produced more aches/pains than the other.
 It all had to do with personal liking.

 What they did find out though was that having a dip or dent in the mattress was one of the biggest causes of losing a good night’s rest and having back, neck, or hip pain during the night.
-So, with that said we need to do a test to determine if our mattress is producing this low level stress that’s bad for us.
+So, with that said we need to do a test to determine if our mattress is producing this low level of stress that’s bad for us.